Tagalog morphosyntax and word order

 Diversity in language acquisition research

 In a project with Prof. Evan Kidd, we looked at the diversity of languages and researchers covered in our top acquisition journals.
-In a project with other researchers led by Leher Singh, we look at publication bias against non-US research.
+In a project with other researchers led by Leher Singh, we look at publication bias against non-US developmental research.

-Infants' acquisition of phonotactics
+Infants' acquisition of phonology and phonotactics

 Cross-linguistic study on word order